pbao9/devro-tech-core/README.md

 **⚠️ Important Notes:**

-- This setup includes license bypass for development/testing
+- This setup is ready for development and testing
 - Use proper licensing for commercial projects
 - Keep your system updated for security
 - Regular backups are essential